-NB: For clarity the figures above exclude by default allocations under REACT-EU (adopted since April 2021).
-A dedicated presentation of REACT-EU will be launched shortly to allow the CRII/CRII+ and REACT-EU changes to be reported separately.
-REACT-EU allocations under 2014-2020 programmes also benefit from CRII/CRII+ flexibilities.
+NB: For clarity the figures on this dashboard exclude by default allocations under REACT-EU (adopted since April 2021).
+A dedicated presentation of REACT-EU is available here.
+In other words CRII/CRII+ and REACT-EU changes are reported separately).

 1.2 Overview of financing rule changes